7 Special Pop Classics Books You Must Read

 6. Hop on Pop

-Most of the words rhyme and there are not a lot of them, and they’re generally short.
+Most of the words rhyme, and there are not many of them, and they’re generally short.
 So you can figure them out without going to the dictionary.
 Therefore, you can enjoy sitting down and reading the book.
 The illustrations are unique, so it’s not the typical comic book that shows musclebound men in spandex running and jumping all over the pages.
 These are clever and humorous little drawings.
 So, in conclusion, if you’re looking for a humorous, exciting book to read that you can finish in an hour or two on the weekend, I suggest reading this pop classic.

 Author: Dr. Seuss